PORCELAIN PLATES.NET

 I: PRE-PROVINCIALS / CITY & COUNTY PLATES

-which porcelain plates are known to exist, but which never formally issued any
+to exist, but which never formally issued any plates of its own.
+Nova Scotia

-plates of their own.
-Nova Scotia actually has a rich history of pre-provincial
+actually has a rich history of pre-provincial plates as vehicle owners prior to 1918

-plates as vehicle owners prior to 1918 were required to provide plates of their
+were required to provide plates of their own.
+There were nearly 7000

-own.
-There were nearly 7000 registrations in the years before the 1918 first
+registrations in the years before the 1918 first provincial issue, so many plates

-provincial issue, so many plates have survived.
-These are virtually all black on
+have survived.
+These are virtually all black on white and are always undated.

-white and are always undated.
-Nova Scotia pre-provincial plates come in flat
+Nova Scotia pre-provincial plates come in flat painted metal, cardboard, and

-painted metal, cardboard, and leather.
-However, periodically a vehicle owner
+leather.
+However, periodically a vehicle owner went to the trouble of having a

-went to the trouble of having a fancier porcelain plate made up to use.
-I am
+fancier porcelain plate made up to use.
+I am aware of three surviving examples.

 The first variety is a simple black on white plate with a stacked "NS" at right with